fdefelici/react-bootstrap-combobox/README.md

 # Documentation
-Detailed docs on how to use, configure and tweek can be found here:
+Detailed docs, on how to use, configure and tweek the components,can be found here:
 * Multi Select [guide](README_Multiselect.md).
 * Autocomplete Select [guide](README_Autocomplete.md)